makarosca/DTU_course_projects/README.md

 # NGS_AMR_detection
 A python script for NGS raw data processing and detection of the AMR genes.

+To learn more about the project and the algorithms used in the script, please read the project report.
 This project was implemented as a part of the DTU course 22110 Python and Unix for Bioinformaticians.
 As a requirement, no additional python libraries could be used besides os, sys, gzip.

 The NGS data samples can be downloaded through the links below and should be put in the same directory as the script.
 If the links don't work, contact me at vrosca.aa@gmail.com